Croatia Digital Nomad Visa Requirements 2025: Best Steps

 • Two passport photos

-• Letter of intent explaining your purpose for residing in Croatia
+• A letter of intent explaining your purpose for residing in Croatia

 Proof of remote work (e.g., work contract, pay stubs, statement from employer, or evidence of self-employment)